 Keukenhof is not only about the tulips

 When you mention the name Keukenhof everybody makes the association – oh, the famous tulip gardens in the Netherlands, but Keukenhof is not only tulips.
 It’s a showcase of the Dutch bulb growers and there are other bulb flowers featured in the gardens: daffodils, crocuses, hyacinths, lilies-of-the-valley, bluebells, snowdrops, irises.
 Did I miss naming something?
-Beside the park gardens, in the 3 of the 6 pavilions (Beatrix Pavilion, Oranje Nassau Pavilion and Willem-Alexander Pavilion) there will be different flower shows – orchids, gerbera daisies, callas, amaryllises, and many more, and of course as it is the year of Romance there will be an amazing rose show.
+Beside the park gardens, in the 3 of the 6 pavilions (Beatrix Pavilion, Oranje Nassau Pavilion and Willem-Alexander Pavilion) there were in 2018 different flower shows – orchids, gerbera daisies, callas, amaryllises, and many more, and of course as it was the year of Romance there was an amazing rose show.

 Keukenhof is also not only about flowers.
 Each year there are showcased some awesome art installations.
 Every time I am amazed how seamlessly they blend with the flowers!